stashedUp/experiences/docs/AboutMe.md

 # Walk me through your resume?
 Tell me about yourself.

 - [SCHOOL] I actually went to school for Actuarial Science.
-My parents wanted me to be an Actuary.
 - While in college,I took several CS classes and really enjoyed it.
-- My advisor suggested I add computer science to degress.
-- My mom on the other hand, advised me to get serious about my life and be an actuary.
+- My parents still wanted me to be an actuary.
 But I am glad I followed my passion and chose to be a **software developer**.

 - [SOFTWARE ENGINEER] I joined Pearson as a backend Software Engineer.
 At that time, we were still in the data center.
 - A year later, I heard that we were moving to the cloud.
 I had a lot of ideas about how we should build our infrastructure.